33hops/xsibackup-datacenter/README.md

 INSTALLATION

-1 - Extract the contents of this .zip package to any persistent path in your ESXi server, i.e: /vmfs/volumes/datastore1/xsi-dir
+1 - Extract the contents of the .zip package to any persistent path in your ESXi server, i.e: /vmfs/volumes/datastore1/xsi-dir

 2 - Change to the installation directory and apply permissions to